-- Patient controller: A handheld “remote control” that allows you to adjust the strength and location of stimulation or even turn stimulation off.
+- Patient controller: A handheld “remote control” that allows you to adjust the strength of stimulation or even turn stimulation off.

 One of the benefits of DRG therapy is that you can be fitted with a temporary device that works like an implanted system but can be removed.
 This allows you and your doctor to determine if DRG therapy is effective for your pain before undergoing an implant.
 Learn more about trying a neurostimulation system.

 DRG therapy from Abbott

-Abbott offers the first and only neurostimulation systems designed for dorsal root ganglion (DRG) therapy and targeted relief of certain difficult-to-treat chronic pain.4 The Proclaim™ DRG neurostimulator system and the Axium™ neurostimulator system are approved by the FDA to treat patients with neuropathic chronic intractable pain associated with CRPS of the lower limbs.
+Abbott offers the first and only neurostimulation systems designed for dorsal root ganglion (DRG) therapy and targeted relief of certain difficult-to-treat chronic pain.2 The Proclaim™ DRG neurostimulator system and the Axium™ neurostimulator system are approved by the FDA to treat patients with neuropathic chronic intractable pain associated with CRPS of the lower limbs.

 Learn more about the Proclaim™ DRG Neurostimulator System.